ujwal-narayan/codot/README.md

-# Code-of-thought prompting: Probing AI Safety with Code
+# Probing AI Safety with Source Code

-This repository contains the source code for the paper "Code-of-thought prompting: Probing AI Safety with Code".
+This repository contains the source code for the paper " Probing AI Safety with Source Code".
 Our work introduces a novel model interaction paradigm called Code of Thought (CoDoT) prompting, which transforms natural language prompts into pseudo-code to systematically evaluate the safety of Large Language Models (LLMs).

 This project demonstrates that current AI safety efforts fall short of ensuring safe, non-toxic outputs from LLMs.
 Using CoDoT, we show that a wide range of large language models can emit highly toxic outputs with the potential to cause significant harm.
 Our findings reveal a staggering 16.5× increase in toxicity on GPT-4 Turbo and a massive 4.6× increase on average across multiple models and languages.